Thomas Sutcliffe Mort: Businessman

 Mort was born in Bolton, Lancashire, England in 1816.
 In 1878, he was associated with the Australian Mutual Provident Society.
 In 1849, he was one of a committee, which funded a company to promote sugar growing at Moreton Bay.
 In 1850 Mort was a member of the Sydney Exchange Co, and in 1851 he was a director of the Sydney Railway Co. and was also involved in mining (gold, later also copper and coal) and other enterprises.
 In the 1850s, he opened Mort's Dock in Sydney, a business that was not as successful as he wished.
-In 1843, he established Mort & Company, in Sydney, and held the first wool auction there, which was the beginning the wool auction system.
+In 1843, he established Mort & Company, in Sydney, and held the first wool auction there, which was the beginning of the wool auction system.

 Mort returned to England for a visit in 1857–59.
 During that visit he bought many furnishings, pictures and other goods, in particular at a sale of the possessions of the Earl of Shrewsbury.
 He commissioned the architect Edmund Blacket to build a house to add to his house to display the new possessions.
 His gallery was open to the public.

 From 1856, Mort began acquiring land near Moruya on the south coast of New South Wales.
 In 1860, Mort acquired the Bodalla estate near the mouth of the Tuross River.
 Mort eventually owned 38000 acre in the district, a very substantial holding in that fertile area.
 Bodalla is alleged to have been originally known as 'Boat Alley'.
 Mort's vision for Bodalla was as a country estate to retire on and to demonstrate model land utilisation and rural settlement.
 Mort wished to have a tenanted dairy estate run as an integrated whole.